 McDonald was seen entering the team's Santa Clara facility Tuesday afternoon for an apparent workout.

 McDonald is the second 49ers player arrested in the past two weeks.
 Outside linebacker Aldon Smith was arrested on charges of driving under the influence Jan.
 28 in Miami Beach.
-The
+The Sacramento Bee reported that Smith registered .194 and .175 on two breathalyzer tests to determine his blood-alcohol level.

 McDonald started all but one game this past season, producing a career-high 2 ½ sacks in the NFC Championship Game loss to the New York Giants on Jan.
 22. A third-round draft pick out of Florida in 2007, McDonald signed a five-year, $20 million contract in July.